smeijer/unimported/README.md

 npx unimported --no-cache
 ```

-If you need to clear the cache, use `--clearCache`.
+If you need to clear the cache, use `--clear-cache`.

 ### Clear Cache